xu3cylee/K-means-MapReduce/README.md

 # K-means-MapReduce
 This is a MapReduce version of K-means algorithum by cylee. </br>
-The program, which manages to solve the Stanford MMDS course homework 2 question 4 and </br>
+The program manages to solve the Stanford MMDS course homework 2 question 4 and </br>
-developed by Python rather than most of its Java's implementation. </br>
+was developed by Python rather than most of its Java's implementations. =) </br>
+* change the username (or rewrite) the scripts to fit your own environment </br>
 (i) create a /mda/ folder in your HDFS and -copyFromLocal the data.txt to that folder </br>
 (ii) run the script. (azurescript -> Euclidean, c1; azurescriptc2 -> Euclidean, c2; azurescriptMH -> Manhattan, c1; </br> azurescriptMHc2 ->Manhattan, c2) </br>
 (iii) here you go! </br>